edulinq/quizgen/docs/question-types.md

 ## Differences with Canvas

-The QuizGen supports almost all the questions used in "classic" style Canvas quizzes.
+The QuizComp supports almost all the questions used in "classic" style Canvas quizzes.

-The only text-input Canvas question type the Quiz Generator does not support are "Calculated" / "Formula" questions.
+The only text-input Canvas question type the Quiz Composer does not support are "Calculated" / "Formula" questions.
 We feel that this question type is overly complex and error-prone.
 Instead, we suggest that users use the "numeric" question type.

-Canvas users should also note that the "Fill in the Blank" (FITB) question type, also referred to as "Short Answer" (SA) in Canvas documentation, has been split from one Canvas question type into two QuizGen question types: "Fill in the Blank" (FITB) and "Short Answer" (SA).
+Canvas users should also note that the "Fill in the Blank" (FITB) question type, also referred to as "Short Answer" (SA) in Canvas documentation, has been split from one Canvas question type into two QuizComp question types: "Fill in the Blank" (FITB) and "Short Answer" (SA).
 When creating Canvas quizzes, both these types map back to the FITB type.
 For other quiz mediums, FITB questions generally expect the answer to be no more than a few words and reserve only a little space for the answer, while SA questions generally reserve about a paragraph's worth of space for an answer.